 - Insurance fraud: Submitting false or exaggerated claims may result in legal consequences

 - Bad faith denial: Insurers may excuse themselves by using confusing legal premises to convince the customer that they are not entitled to the payment.
-The idea is to disguise the fact to avoid the claim
+The intent is to disguise avoidance of the claim

-Suppose you observe any of these actions on the part of your insurance company or notice that they are against paying for your coverage.
+Suppose you observe any of these actions on the part of your insurance company or notice that they are opposed to paying for your coverage.

 In that case, we recommend you talk to an attorney to define the steps, depending on the established point.
-It would help if you also considered that depending on the state where the accident occurred, it would have some laws you can use in your favor.
+It would help if you also considered that depending on the state where the accident occurred, there could be some laws you can use in your favor.

 What kind of legal action can I take against my insurer?

 The type of action to take will depend on the state where you reside and its laws.
 These rules establish the kinds of lawsuits you can file and the ideal way to win the battle, which is why it is important to consult with an attorney from the first second you have suspicions.